 This was found on a leaf along the edge of a clearing in the Amazon rainforest of SE Ecuador.

 I assumed this was a spider when I took the picture.
 It dropped off the leaf and was immediately lost before I could get a decent picture.
-When looking at the pictures on computer I noticed the similarity to the Whip Scorpions.
+When looking at the pictures on computer I noticed the similarity to the Whip Scorpions/Crab Spiders.
 I've never seen one like this.
-Hope someone can help confirm that it is a whip spider and perhaps a genus.
+Hope someone can help identify it, at least to the Genus level.

 4 Comments